Grains are a staple in most traditional diets, but a growing number of people are cutting out this food group.

 Plus, most of the benefits linked to a grain-free diet can be achieved in ways that don’t require cutting out an entire food group.

-Moreover, excluding all grains from your diet can reduce variety and make your diet unnecessarily restrictive, both of which may make this way of eating less sustainable in the long term.
+Moreover, excluding all grains from your diet can reduce variety and make your diet unnecessarily restrictive.
+This may make this way of eating less sustainable in the long term.

 What’s more, unnecessarily demonizing grains under the disguise of health may serve to promote extreme fixation on healthy eating, which is common in people with orthorexic disordered eating behaviors (